Claustrophobia: The Fear of Restricted & Confined Spaces

 If psychotherapy of psychoanalytic inspiration is advised for a phobia, it helps to put the broader context of the personality in perspective and helps us to know where the anxiety comes from.
 If we can solve the problem, the phobia has a better chance of disappearing completely.

 Behavioral work can be introduced in parallel.
-Depending on the claustrophobe’s progress, over time the therapist may take the patient to take the elevator more often, for example.
+Depending on the claustrophobe’s progress, the therapist may take the patient to take the elevator more often, for example.
 At a certain point, the more we handle the situation, the more we can extricate it from harmful associations.

 cognitive-behavioural therapy (CBT) is a very effective choice for treating phobias.
 It involves confronting and changing thought processes and/or behaviors through symptom-centred practice exercises.